pgjdbc/pgjdbc/docs/content/documentation/server-prepare.md

 ## Arrays

 PostgreSQL™ provides robust support for array data types as column types, function arguments and criteria in where clauses.
-There are several ways to create arrays with pgjdbc.
+There are several ways to create arrays with pgJDBC.

 The [java.sql.
 Connection.createArrayOf(String, Object\[\])](https://docs.oracle.com/javase/8/docs/api/java/sql/Connection.html#createArrayOf-java.lang.String-java.lang.Object:A-) can be used to create an [java.sql.
 Array](https://docs.oracle.com/javase/8/docs/api/java/sql/Array.html) from `Object[]` instances (Note: this includes both primitive and object multi-dimensional arrays).
 A similar method `org.postgresql.PGConnection.createArrayOf(String, Object)` provides support for primitive array types.